Admission Scholarships towards a recognized bachelor’s degree

 Call for applications

-Applicants must meet the following conditions at the deadline for fill out the electronic application form, ie April 30, 2020:
+Applicants must meet the following conditions by the deadline for filing the electronic form, i.e. April 29, 2021:

 - be enrolled in the last year of a CEGEP program OR be going back to school;